-The affirmative vote of a majority of the shares of the Company's common stock represented in person or by proxy at the Annual Meeting and entitled to vote is required for approval of the 2004 Performance Incentive Plan.
-If you are a beneficial owner, please note that brokers, trustees and other nominees do not have discretionary authority to vote on your behalf for the adoption of the 2004 Performance Incentive Plan.
-As a result, if you do not submit voting instructions to your broker, trustee or other nominee, your shares will not be considered entitled to vote for purposes of determining whether Proposal 2 has been approved by shareholders and, therefore, will not be counted in determining the outcome of Proposal 2.
-If you abstain from voting on Proposal 2, whether you are a shareholder of record or a beneficial owner, your vote will have the effect of a vote "against" approval of the 2004 Performance Incentive Plan.
+The affirmative vote of a majority of the shares of the Company's common stock represented in person or by proxy at the Annual Meeting and entitled to vote (which shares must also constitute at least the required quorum) is required for approval of the amendment to the 2004 Performance Incentive Plan.
+If you are a beneficial owner, please note that brokers, trustees and other nominees do not have discretionary authority to vote on your behalf for the approval of the 2004 Performance Incentive Plan proposal.
+As a result, if you do not submit voting instructions to your broker, trustee or other nominee, your shares will not be considered entitled to vote for purposes of determining whether Proposal 3 has been approved by shareholders and, therefore, will not be counted in determining the outcome of Proposal 3.
+If you abstain from voting on Proposal 3, whether you are a shareholder of record or a beneficial owner, your vote will have the effect of a vote "against" approval of the 2004 Performance Incentive Plan proposal.

-The Board of Directors believes that the adoption of the 2004 Performance Incentive Plan will promote the interests of the Company and its shareholders and will help the Company and its subsidiaries continue to be able to attract, retain and reward persons important to the Company's success.
+The Board of Directors believes that the proposed amendment to the 2004 Performance Incentive Plan will promote the interests of the Company and its shareholders and will help the Company and its subsidiaries continue to be able to attract, retain and reward persons important to the Company's success.

-THE BOARD OF DIRECTORS RECOMMENDS THAT SHAREHOLDERS VOTE "FOR" PROPOSAL 2 TO APPROVE THE 2004 PERFORMANCE INCENTIVE PLAN AS DESCRIBED ABOVE AND SET FORTH IN EXHIBIT A HERETO.
+THE BOARD OF DIRECTORS RECOMMENDS THAT SHAREHOLDERS VOTE "FOR" PROPOSAL 3 TO APPROVE THE AMENDMENT TO THE 2004 PERFORMANCE INCENTIVE PLAN AS DESCRIBED ABOVE.

-All members of the Board of Directors are eligible for awards under the 2004 Performance Incentive Plan and thus have a personal interest in the approval of the 2004 Performance Incentive Plan.
+All members of the Board of Directors are eligible for awards under the 2004 Performance Incentive Plan and thus have a personal interest in the approval of the amendment to the 2004 Performance Incentive Plan.